neverfap-deluxe/nfd-api/ebook/bible/bible.md

 And the significance of this really cannot be understated.

+You will succeed.

 In summary, your mental health plan is your roadmap for change.
-Without it, you severely limit your ability to respond effectively and therefore you limit your future outcomes.
+Without it, you severely limit your ability to respond effectively and therefore your ability to influence future outcomes.